RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 The following rules apply to all Junior Developers:
 - May only create achievements, leaderboards and Rich Presence for a set on which they have an active claim
   - This means no working on any sets that are not claimed.
 Failure to adhere to this rule may result in dismissal from the Junior Developer Program
+  - Junior Developers may practice RAM digging games for which they do not have a claim, but shall not publish any code notes
 - May not make a new claim while they have any open tickets
 - Will prioritize resolving open tickets over development of a new set.
 If a ticket is in Request status while waiting for information from the reporter, they may continue work on a new set, but must immediately reprioritize the ticket(s) once the reporter responds
 - Are not eligible to participate in collaborations